technicalrama/agro/docs/reference/argocd.md

 OpenShiftOAuth | false | Enable automatic configuration of OpenShift OAuth authentication for the Dex server.
 This is ignored if a value is present for `sso.dex.config`.
 Resources | [Empty] | The container compute resources.
 Version | v2.21.0 (SHA) | The tag to use with the Dex container image.
-Env | [Empty] | Environment to set for Dex.

 ### Dex Example

 !!! note
     `.spec.dex` is no longer supported in Argo CD operator v0.8.0 onwards, use `.spec.sso.dex` instead.

 The following examples show all properties set to the default values.

 ``` yaml
 apiVersion: argoproj.io/v1alpha1